-What happens if I am not in compliance with food program regulations when a Field Representative comes for a review?
+What happens if I am not in compliance with food program regulations when a Field Representative comes for a home visit?

 - 1) A Corrective Action Plan (CAP) is developed for you.
-The Field Representative will outline the plan for correcting the issue on the Home Review Form, the steps necessary to come into compliance, and the date for completion of the CAP. - 2) If the CAP is not completed by the date indicated, the area of non-compliance will be reviewed with you and another date will be set for completion (second notice).
-A spot check to see that you are in compliance will happen within 30 days.
-No further action will be taken unless the non-compliance recurs. - 3) If the CAP is not completed by the date indicated or a third occurrence of the same infraction occurs within a 12 month period, a letter detailing a formal improvement plan will be sent to you. (third notice) - 4) If the Improvement Plan is not fully implemented the Horizon Unlimited office may issue a declaration of Seriously Deficiency if deemed it is a systemic problem without sufficient effort or ability to comply.
+The Field Representative will outline the plan for change on the Home Review Form indicating what needs to be corrected; the steps necessary to come into compliance; and the date for completion of the CAP. - 2) If the CAP is not completed by the date indicated, the area of non-compliance will be reviewed with you and another date will be set for completion (second notice).
+No further action will be taken unless the non-compliance recurs. - 3) If the CAP is not completed by the date indicated or a third occurrence of the same infraction occurs within a 24 month period, an Improvement Plan will be developed for you by Horizons Unlimited to help you maintain compliance (third notice).
+If the Improvement Plan is not followed or compliance is not maintained you will be declared Seriously Deficient.